-- 1. Documents that it has obtained enough DBE participation to meet the goal; or - 2.
-Documents that it made adequate good faith efforts to meet the goal, even though it did not obtain enough DBE participation to do so.
+- Document that it has obtained enough DBE participation to meet the goal (DBE Affidavits); or - 2.
+Document that it made adequate good faith efforts to meet the goal, even though it did not obtain enough DBE participation to do so.

 ADOT will not deny award to a bidder/offeror that documents adequate good faith efforts.

-ADOT has adopted the examples of good faith efforts are found in Appendix A to Part 26.
+ADOT has adopted the examples of good faith efforts found in 49 CFR Appendix A to Part 26.
 A full explanation of Good Faith Effort requirements is detailed in ADOT DBE Specification, EPRISE.

-The ADOT Civil Rights Office is responsible for determining whether a bidder/offeror that has not met the contract goal has documented sufficient good faith efforts to be regarded as responsive.
-The initial review will be conducted by the Contractor Compliance Program Manager with final review and approval by the Civil Rights Administrator.
+ADOT is responsible for determining whether a bidder/offeror has not met the contract goal or has documented sufficient good faith efforts to be regarded as responsive.
+The Business Engagement and Compliance Office will conduct the initial review and make a final recommendation to the State Engineer's Office.

-ADOT will ensure that all information is complete and accurate and adequately documents the bidder/offer's good faith efforts before a commitment to the performance of the contract by the bidder/offeror is made.
+ADOT will ensure that all information is complete and accurate and adequately documented the bidder/offer's good faith efforts before a commitment to the performance of the contract by the bidder/offeror is made.

-Information to be Submitted
+Information to be submitted:

-ADOT treats bidder/offers' compliance with good faith efforts' requirements as a matter of responsiveness.
+ADOT recognizes bidder/offers' compliance with good faith efforts' requirements as a matter of responsiveness.

-Each solicitation for which a contract goal has been established will require the bidders/offerors to submit the following information:
+Each solicitation for which a contract goal has been established will require the bidders/offerors to submit the following information on DBE Affidavits: